 Peaceful Crossings with Wordless Picture Books."
-International Board on Books for Young People regional conference, Fresno, CA, October, 2011.
+United States Board on Books for Young People regional conference, Fresno, CA, October, 2011.

 "Best practices required: Complicating and shifting a methods-only frame to ELL instruction," National Council of Teachers of English (NCTE), San José, TX, November 2008.
 Co-presenter, Dr. Jennifer Berne.